nuke-haus/mapnuke/README.md

 3. Click the generate button.
 Depending on the player count the generation process could take up to 3 minutes.
 4. Once the map is generated, you can move the camera around by clicking and dragging.
 5. Right click a province node or connection node to open the editor panel for that node.
 6. Once you are happy with the map, click the export button.
+Maps are exported to the data folder.

 ### The to-do list